hyprnz/terraform-aws-msk-module/examples/vpc-config-cluster/README.md

 ## The Configuration
 Users of the module need to provide the configuration for the VPC.
 This consists of the name, CIDR block and lists of public and private subnets.
-These values will be used to override the default values provided for th Internal VPC
+These values will be used to override the default values provided for the Internal VPC

 ```
 module "msk" {